 Yes.
 There are no age restrictions at Paddler’s Inn, (as is the case at several other locations, and with many kayak tour companies).
 We welcome people of all ages, and have had guests ranging in age from 1- 83!

 Yes we have had many newlyweds visit.
 We recommend our Float house Cabin, often referred to as “The Love Shack”, for romantic couples, as it is very cute, very private, and has an en suite wood-fired sauna (fire restrictions apply if the weather is extremely hot and dry), and on-demand hot water that never runs out.

 We are able to facilitate small wedding occasions.
 We can accommodate about 20 people.

 Our cabin rentals include linens, but the main Float house Lodge does not, although the mattresses and pillows do have covers.
-The reason for this is that we try to minimize the amount of laundry that we need to clean, as to do so requires us to run a generator, which disturbs the quiet, and results in our operation creating more pollution and impact on the environment.
+The reason for this is that we try to minimize the amount of laundry that we need to clean, as to do so requires a lot of electrical and person-power.
+We create much of our power through solar panels, but however you do this there is an impact on the environment.
 We have a one-time charge of $25 per bed for linens.
 Many guests are happy to use their sleeping bags, or bring their own linens.

-We do not encourage people to bring their pets because we have two dogs ourselves, and things are a lot mellower around here if the guests are all human!
+We do not encourage people to bring their pets as we have a dog ourselves, and things are a lot mellower around here if the guests are all human!

 The majority of people come to paddle, but some people do not, and are happy to enjoy the tranquility of spending their time ashore, relaxing, reading, watching their grandchildren playing, and taking short walks on our forest trails, to adjacent beaches, or perhaps hike up to the lake for a swim.
 We also offer massage and fishing off the dock, or on the water taxi with a guide.
 Prior booking is recommended.